tethysplatform/tethys/docs/software_suite.rst

    :width: 300px
    :align: right

-To facilitate the large-scale computing that is often required by water resources applications, Tethys Software Suite leverages the computing management middleware `HTCondor <http://research.cs.wisc.edu/htcondor/>`_.
+To facilitate the large-scale computing that is often required by water resources applications, Tethys Platform leverages the computing management middleware `HTCondor <http://research.cs.wisc.edu/htcondor/>`_.
 HTCondor is both a resource management and a job scheduling software.

 To use the HTCondor and the computing capabilities in your app use the :doc:`./tethys_sdk/jobs` and the :doc:`./tethys_sdk/compute`.

 File Dataset Storage
 ====================

-Tethys Software Suite does not include software for handling flat file storage.
+Tethys Platform does not include software for handling flat file storage.
 However, Tethys SDK provides APIs for working with CKAN and HydroShare to address flat file storage needs.
 Descriptions of CKAN and HydroShare are provided here for convenience.

 .. image:: images/software/ckan.png
    :width: 150px